-Yes, OLED displays are suitable for your eyes because they have more natural lighting and better color contrast.
-OLED minimizes the chances of eye strain through the elimination of flickers that can disrupt your viewing experience.
+Yes, OLED displays suit your eyes because they have more natural lighting and better color contrast.
+OLED minimizes the chances of eye strain by eliminating flickers that can disrupt your viewing experience.

-The self-emissive technology controls light and colors by pixels that reproduce blacks without the halo effect.
+The self-emissive technology controls light and colors by pixels reproducing blacks without the halo effect.

 Do OLED Screens Break Easily?